Bandstructure of a coupled BEC-cavity system: effects of dissipation and geometry: Dissipation induced instability

 In this subsection we investigate the physics occurring during the coalescence in more detail.
 The two excitation modes correspond to two distinct density patterns which oscillate in time at a frequency given by the mode energy.
 The cavity dissipation leads to an effective coupling between these two modes, which causes them to coalesce in a certain region.
 This coupling term can be seen in Eq.~\eqref{eq:dynamicalEqSecondorder} and is proportional to $\kappa\,\Xi_{0,i}\Theta_{0,j}$, where $i,j$ correspond to a band of SR1 and SR2, respectively.

 We can map this situation to the synchronization of two dissipatively coupled harmonic oscillators, when tuning one of the resonance frequencies~\cite{Lu2023Synchronization}.
 For a range of $\Delta\omega$, i.e. the mismatch in resonance frequency of the two oscillators, they are locked in phase and oscillate at a common frequency.
 The extent of this synchronization range is determined by the strength of the dissipative coupling.
 During the coalescence, the degeneracy of the modes is lifted by the imaginary part of the energy, which is positive for one and negative for the other.
 These imaginary terms correspond to gain and loss in population of the respective modes when evolved in time.
-At the two points where the real and imaginary part of the two mode energies coincides, an exceptional point (EP) forms.
+At the two points where the real and imaginary parts of the mode energies coincide, a spectral degeneracy occurs, where the two eigenvectors of the Hamiltonian become linearly dependent.
+This degeneracy is referred to as an exceptional point (EP), marking the transition between the $\mathcal{PT}$-symmetric and $\mathcal{PT}$-symmetry broken phase~\cite{heiss2004exceptional,Berry2004Nonhermitian}.
 Our many-body system exhibits the analogous phenomenology, where the role of the two harmonic oscillators is taken by the two collective excitation modes which are coupled via the dissipation of the cavity.

 In the coalescence region, the two excitation modes evolve in time with a fixed relative phase.
 The periodic oscillation of these two phase-delayed, spatially-shifted density-patterns can then be recast into a moving pattern in a given direction.
 This agrees with our previous analysis of the mode decomposition, where a running wave component was found, and can again be related to the experimental observation of atomic pumping in this system, leading to transport~\cite{dreon2022}.